chrisbanker/chrisbanker/README.md

 - I’m currently learning: integration of AI-PMX applications.
    > future: development of trial design and process efficiency using AI
 - I’m looking to collaborate: medical field clinicians in practice and research, with priority interests:
-   > automation in data collection,
+   > automation in data collection

-   > translational medicine in pharmacology, and
+   > translational medicine in pharmacology

    > personalized medicine through quanitative methods